mongodb-labs/mongo-c-driver-async/docs/dev/deletion.rst

 .. c:macro:: mlib_declare_c_deletion_function(FuncName, Type)

-  Declares a C-linkage function named by ``FuncName`` that accepts a ``Type`` by-value.
+  Declares and defines a C-linkage function named by ``FuncName`` that accepts a ``Type`` by-value.

+  .. important:: Don't use this with :c:macro:`mlib_assoc_deleter`

   The body of that function will call `mlib::delete_unique` with the instance of the value.

-  .. important:: Don't use this with :c:macro:`mlib_assoc_deleter`
+  When compiled as C, this expands to the forward declaration of the function.
+  When compiled as C++, this expands to an inline definition of that function.
+  The function must appear in at least one C++ :term:`translation unit` in order to emit this function's definition.

 .. c:macro:: mlib_assoc_deleter(Type, DeletionFunc)

   Creates a compile-time association between the given type and a C API deletion function.
-The function must be invocable with a modifiable l-value of type ``Type``.
+The function must be invocable with a modifiable lvalue of type ``Type``.

   :header: :header-file:`mlib/delete.h`

+  .. important:: Don't use this with :c:macro:`mlib_declare_c_deletion_function`

   When compiled as C, this expands to an empty declaration.